 When is the best time to visit Canada?
-We break down the seasons month by month.
+Well, it’s a pretty subjective question, considering Canada is a massive country.
+Still, we’re going to break down the seasons month by month.
 Every season has a reason to visit, but some a little more than others.
-If you’re seeking stunning natural landscapes, wildlife, and buzzing cities it’s tough to not see the appeal of a trip to Canada.
-Don’t let the cold detract you as Winter is rarely too cold, and summers are near perfect.
+If you’re seeking stunning natural landscapes, wildlife, and buzzing cities it’s tough not to see the appeal of a trip to Canada.
+Don’t let the cold detract you, as Winter is rarely too cold, and summers are near perfect.

 We visited just once and were convinced to move here.
 With stunning national parks to explore in summer and winter sports in, well, winter, there is a lot for fans of the great outdoors to do in Canada.

 If you want to time your itinerary just right, however, you will want to consider: Just when is the best time to visit Canada?
 It’s a tough question to answer as Canada is a huge land, with so many different landscapes, seasons, and offerings.
-In this post, we try our best to answer now with complete with a guide to Canada’s best festivals as a bonus.
+It’s best to research where exactly you want to visit in Canada first.

 When is the Best Time to Visit Canada?